SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/salad-app/221-general-troubleshooting-tips.md

       [Microsoft's guide](https://support.microsoft.com/en-us/windows/update-windows-3c5ae7fc-9fb6-9af1-1984-b5e0412c556a)
       to update your Windows install.

-9. Try installing additional Microsoft Redistributables.
+9. Try installing additional Microsoft Redistributable packages.
    1. Normally these will have been installed already by previous applications or games on your PC, but it's possible you may be missing some.
-You can install the required Official Microsoft Redistributables from the [Microsoft Website](https://aka.ms/vs/17/release/vc_redist.x64.exe).
+You can install the required Official Microsoft Redistributable packages from the [Microsoft Website](https://aka.ms/vs/17/release/vc_redist.x64.exe).